karolina-rachuta/karolina-rachuta/README.md

 👋 Hi,

-I am a Front-end React Developer with over 2 years of experience of creating webpages and web apps using React, JavaScript, HTML5, CSS, and SCSS.
-I possess backend skills in Node.js, Express.js, and NoSQL databases like MongoDB, as well as a foundational understanding of SQL.
+Front-end React Developer with over 2 years of experience creating websites and web apps using React, JavaScript, HTML5, CSS, and SCSS.
+Possesses backend skills in Node.js, Express.js, MongoDB, as well as the basics of SQL.
+Scientific background taught me to work independently and as part of a team, always focused on achieving a common goal.
+I am extremely well-organized, meticulous, and have developed a keen attention to detail.
+I am passionate about continuous learning and development, and I am eager to contribute to larger projects with ambitious teams.

 - 🛠️ React, JavaScript, Next js, Node Js, Express js
 - CSS, SCSS, Bootstrap, Tailwind CSS